osisoft/OMF-Developer-Companion-Guide/docs/OMF-Dev-Intro.rst

-PI Server data ingress using OMF
+PI System data ingress using OMF
 ================================

-You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into PI System.
+You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into your PI System.
 See the OMF specification located `here <http://omf-docs.osisoft.com/en/v1.0/>`_.

 The following terms and references might be useful for understanding the information in this and subsequent topics: